How to Train Your MAML to Excel in Few-Shot Classification: Introduction

-In this paper, we take a closer look at MAML on the few-shot classification problem.
-The standard setup of few-shot classification using meta-learning involves a meta-training and meta-testing phase.
-For example, MAML learns the initialization during meta-training and applies it during meta-testing.
-In both phases, a meta-learning algorithm receives multiple $N$-way $K$-shot tasks.
-Each task is an $N$-class classification problem provided with $K$ labeled support images per class.
-After the (temporal) inner loop optimization using the labeled support images, the resulting model is then evaluated on the query images of the same $K$ classes.
-In the meta-training phase, the loss calculated on the query images is the driving force to optimize the meta-parameters (\eg, the initialization in MAML).
-We note that, the classes seen in the meta-training and meta-testing phases are disjoint.
+In this paper, we take a closer look at MAML on few-shot classification.
+The standard setup involves two phases, meta-training and meta-testing, in which MAML learns the model initialization during meta-training and applies it during meta-testing.
+In both phases, MAML receives multiple $N$-way $K$-shot tasks.
+Each task is an $N$-class classification problem provided with $K$ labeled support examples per class.
+After the (temporary) inner loop optimization using the support examples, the updated model from the initialization is then evaluated on the query examples of the same $N$ classes.
+The loss calculated on the query examples during mete-training is used to optimize the meta-parameters (\ie, the model initialization) through the outer loop. \emph{For consistency, we mainly study the scenario where meta-training and meta-testing use the same number of gradient steps in the inner loop optimization.}